 Best Lures, Bait & Tackle to catch Blue Catfish

 Blue catfish respond well to herring, chicken liver, and sardine baits.
+Using a catfish rig can help get your bait in front of blue catfish and improve your odds of a catch.

 The following are fishing lures, bait and tackle that can be used to catch Blue Catfish: